 UW Extension, Family Living Program, with Cost Analysis Spreadsheets

-- USDA - Discover School Breakfast Toolkit - This toolkit has tips and information on designing a marketing plan, financial planning, surveys, flyers, brochures, posters and other promotional pieces.
+- USDA - Discover School Breakfast Toolkit This toolkit has tips and information on starting or expanding a breakfast program, menu planning, designing a marketing plan, financial planning, surveys, flyers, brochures, posters and other promotional pieces.

 - Resources You Can Customize to Meet Your School's Needs